shehlit/dataspec3-project/Codebook.md

 Meaning of prefixes:

-- t: measurement in time domain
+- t: measurement in time domain (time)
-- f: measurement in frequency domain
+- f: measurement in frequency domain (freq)

 Notes:
 - The values are normalized and bounded within [-1,1].